Happy Tails: We are so much more than the Pound

-Cache Humane Society is your local non-profit animal shelter.
+Cache Humane Society is your local non-profit animal shelter and public spay/neuter clinic.
 We are not supported by government funds or national organizations.
 We rely on support from the local community to help us make Cache Valley a compassionate and welcoming place for all companion animals.

 We offer a safe place to surrender a family pet when personal circumstances and challenges require a change.
 Our free Pet Food Pantry helps keep pets in homes by supporting families through tough times.

-We are also the central impound facility for most of Cache County.
-Lost pets from Logan City, most Cache Valley towns, and the rural county are brought to our shelter so we can help them reunite with their families.
-With the help of our website and social media, about 65% of our stray dogs find their people!
+We are also the central impound facility for much of Cache County.
+Lost pets from many Cache Valley towns and the rural county are brought to our shelter so we can help them reunite with their families.
+With the help of our website and social media, about 75% of our stray dogs find their people!

 What do will still hope to achieve?